Skip to Main Content

 Using Library Databases

 Library databases provide access to many forms of information online: journal articles, bibliographic citations, images, audio and video, data sets, news sources, and much more.
-You can access the NYU Libraries' over 400 databases using our Articles & Databases portal.
-Under the "Subject Specific" section of the portal, you'll find links to databases for particular subjects.
-Try the English Literature and Comparative Literature database lists for recommended databases for literary studies.
+You can access the NYU Libraries' over 1000 databases using our Databases list, which you can search for specific databases or browse by subject.
+Try the database lists for English Literature and Comparative Literature for recommended databases for literary studies.

 Literary Criticism via General / Multi-Disciplinary databases